demisto/content/Packs/AWS_SystemManager/Integrations/AWSSystemManager/README.md

 Tags are metadata that you can assign to the automations, documents, managed nodes, maintenance windows, Parameter Store parameters, and patch baselines.
 Tags enable you to categorize the resources in different ways, for example, by purpose, owner, or environment.
 Each tag consists of a key and an optional value, both of which you define.
-For example, you could define a set of tags for the account’s managed nodes that helps you track each node’s owner and stack level.
+For example, you could define a set of tags for the account’s managed nodes that helps you track each node’s owner and stack level, Key=Owner Value=SysAdmin.
-For example, Key=Owner,Value=SysAdmin.

 #### Base Command